Language: EN

 In the first case, value is treated as an integer, while in the second case, it is treated as a string.

-Since dynamic operations are resolved at runtime, it is especially important to be aware of exceptions that may occur due to type errors.
+Since dynamic operations are resolved at runtime, it is especially important to watch out for exceptions that may occur due to type errors.

 try